ptdecker/cbasics/README.md

 ### Chapter 2 - "Types, Operators, and Expressions"

 * 2-01 - typelimits.c:         Prints the ranges of each of the numeric types
-* 2-02 - equivloop.c:          For-loop equivalent withouth using logical operators
+* 2-02 - equivloop.c:          For-loop equivalent to longestline without using logical operators
 * 2-03 - htoi.c:               Implements htoi() hexadecimal to integer converter
 * 2-04 - squeeze.c:            Implements squeze() which removes multiple chars from a string
 * 2-05 - any.c:                Implements any() which returns the position of a search char